phaserjs/phaser/README.md

 **Battle Tested**

-Although Phaser 1.0 is a brand new release it is born from years of experience building some of the biggest mobile HTML5 games out there.
+Phaser has been used to create hundreds of games, which receive millions of plays per month.
 We're not saying it is 100% bug free, but we use it for our client work every day, so issues get resolved <em>fast</em> and we stay on-top of the changing browser landscape.

 ![FruitParty](http://www.photonstorm.com/wp-content/uploads/2013/10/phaser_fruit_particles-640x480.png)